nmattei/cmps3160/index.md

 * Prerequisites: CMPS 1500 or CMPS 1100.
 In lieu of prerequisites as specified, contact instructor for permission to enroll.

-* **Instructor:** Dr. Saad Hassan (saadhassan at tulane.edu)
+* **Instructor:** Dr. Rebecca Faust (rfaust1 at tulane.edu)
 * **Lectures Times:** MWF 9:00 AM - 9:50 AM
 * **Room:** Stanley Thomas 302
-* **Office:** Paul Hall 307 (New Building next to ST)
+* **Office:** Paul Hall 306 (New Building next to ST)
-* **Office Hours:** Monday 3-4 PM, and by appointment, Send an email at saadhassan at tulane.edu with CMPS 3160 in the subject if you are an undergraduate student or CMPS 6160 if you are a graduate student.
+* **Office Hours:** Monday 10-11am, Wednesday 12-1pm, and by appointment, Send an email at rfaust1 at tulane.edu with CMPS 3160 in the subject if you are an undergraduate student or CMPS 6160 if you are a graduate student.
 * **Webpage:** [https://nmattei.github.io/cmps3160/](https://nmattei.github.io/cmps3160/)
 * **GitHub:** [https://github.com/nmattei/cmps3160](https://github.com/nmattei/cmps3160)